-There are several manifestations of persistent fatigue, and though traditional methods of treatment (including over-the-counter medication) are widely available, these options might carry undesirable side effects and ultimately fail to address the underlying problem.
-Many patients and health professionals are instead turning to holistic treatments, which approach the person as a whole being (rather than just a set of symptoms) and attempting to address the underlying causes of fatigue.
+There are several manifestations of persistent fatigue, and although traditional methods of treatment (including over-the-counter medication) are widely available, these options might carry undesirable side effects and ultimately fail to address the underlying problem.
+Many patients and health professionals are instead turning to holistic treatments for dealing with fatigue, which approach the person as a whole being (rather than just a set of symptoms) and attempting to address the underlying causes of fatigue.

 Major Causes of Fatigue